 3 – Diseases and Pests

-Diseases and pests could be the cause of your peach tree’s leaves turning red.
+Diseases and pests could be the cause of your red leaves.
 There are many types of diseases that can cause peach tree problems, and you might need to try to determine what’s going on.

 The most common diseases that you’ll need to worry about with peach trees will be fungal infections.
 Thankfully, problems like this can be solved by treating the peach tree with a fungicide.

-Insects can cause peach trees to have issues as well, and if an infection is bad enough, then it could stress the tree.
+Insects can cause them to have issues as well, and if an infection is bad enough, it could stress the tree.
 When a peach tree is stressed, its leaves might wind up changing colors.

-Peach tree borers are common pests that bother peach trees.
+Peach tree borers are common pests that bother these trees.
 It could be that pest or it might be another type of pest entirely.

 The important thing to remember is that you need to take steps to care for your tree in case something is wrong.
 Be observant and try to do what you can to solve any problems.